Emergency Contraception 101

 You must show proof of age with a government-issued identification, such as a driver's license, in order to buy these OTC products.
 It's a good idea to call ahead to the pharmacy to see if they carry these medications.
 The selection may vary from pharmacy to pharmacy.
 The cost may vary between all of the available locations.

-Last reviewed by: Kristi Monson, PharmD
+Written by/reviewed by: Kristi Monson, PharmD